yutec/FightBrand/README.md

 ## Warnings before getting started

 The replication proceeds in multiple stages.
-During the process, the Julia program selects the best result from the previous stage among multiple trials, but this selection follows the pre-determined sequence based on the prior knowledge of the best estimates in each stage.
-When working with different data, random numbers, or numerical library, it is critical to update the pre-determined selection for correct replication.
+In the data-cleaning stage, Stata exhibits randomness during Steps 1 and 2 described in the following section **Module `dataprep`** where an intermediary file `dataProcessed802.dta` is generated.
+As a result, the sample size of the analysis data may vary each time the data is generated.
+For later stages, it is required to use the same file `dataProcessed802.dta` to ensure the successful replication.

-The Stata codes exhibit randomness during the data-cleaning process (steps 1 and 2 within Module `dataprep`) for generating the file `dataProcessed802.dta`.
-As a result, the final sample size may vary each time the data is generated.
-To ensure the correct and consistent replication in later stages, it is required to use the same file `dataProcessed802.dta`.
+For estimation, the Julia code selects the global optimum among multiple trials, often through multi-step process.
+And the final estimation results are entered as input for the counterfactual simulation.
+All of this  creates a sequential dependence throughout the entire replication process.
+The replication codes assume that the replication follows a sequence pre-determined by the prior knowledge of analysis results in each stage.
+Whenever this assumed chain is broken due to any change with data, random numbers, or numerical library, it is critical for the user to update it for correct replication.
+For details, see the discussion at the beginning of **Module `estim`** in Section **Program structure**.

 Different Stata versions may also cause discrepancy in some tables.
 For example, Stata 14 and 17 were found to generate slightly different results for Table A.2.